-Figure 3.5.3.1: The Processes of the Hybrid CNN-LSTM Approach

 3.6 Model Training and Implementation

 The training process employs a systematic approach to data division, allocating 70% for training, 15% for validation, and 15% for testing (Bergmeir & Benítez, 2012).
-The model optimization utilizes the Adam optimizer with a learning rate of 0.001 (Kingma & Ba, 2014), batch size of 32, and trains for 50 epochs.
+The model optimization uses the Adam optimizer with a learning rate of 0.001 (Kingma & Ba, 2014), batch size of 32, and it trains for 50 epochs.
 This configuration was determined through extensive empirical testing and alignment with established research.
 Trading signals are generated using a probability threshold system (De Prado, 2018), where:

 Signal={0 otherwise1 if probability > 0.60

-Risk management parameters follow established quantitative trading principles [Chan, 2009], implementing:
+Risk management parameters follow established quantitative trading principles (Chan, 2009), implementing

 Stop-loss: 2% below entry price